luiscarlosgph/grabcut/README.md

     </td>
   </tr>
 </table>

-As shown above, it is not mandatory to provide sure foreground and sure background.
-Either of the two is sufficient (sure foreground in the example above).
+It is not mandatory to provide sure foreground and sure background.
+Either of the two is sufficient (e.g. sure foreground in the example above).

 * Using a **fourmap** (0 = sure background, 64 = probably background, 128 = probably foreground, 255 = sure foreground) as a scribble: